 Follow these steps to bring your camera or video doorbell back online:

-- Make sure your camera is plugged into a working power outlet not controlled by a wall switch.
+- Camera: Your camera should be plugged into a working power outlet and not plugged into a power strip.
+Make sure the power outlet is not controlled by a wall switch.

-- If your camera uses a power adapter, unplug the camera from the power outlet.
+- Camera: Unplug the camera from the power outlet.

 - Wait 10 seconds and then plug it back in.